onnx/onnx-mlir/docs/BuildOnLinuxOSX.md

 ### Enable CPU Optimizations

-You can pass `-DCMAKE_CXX_FLAGS=-march=native` to the `cmake -G Ninja ..` build configuration step above to generate code that exploits all the features of your local CPU, at the expense of portability.
+To make the compiler run faster (without any affect on the generated code) you can pass `-DCMAKE_CXX_FLAGS=-march=native` to the `cmake -G Ninja ..` build configuration step above to generate code that exploits all the features of your local CPU, at the expense of portability.
 Or you can enable a specific CPU feature, e.g. `-DCMAKE_CXX_FLAGS=-mf16c` to enable the F16C feature to enable native conversion between float16 and (32 bit) float.
 It is used in `src/Support/FloastingPoint16.hpp`.

 ### Known MacOS Issues